dillonkearns/elm-graphql/README.md

 ## Roadmap

-The following are planned but not yet supported:
+Type-safe Input Objects are planned but not yet supported.
+Otherwise all core functionality exists.
+I would also like to investigate supporting subscriptions.

-* GraphQL Unions (GraphQL Enums are already fully supported)
-* Select from concrete types in interface query
-* Type-safe Input Objects

 See [the full roadmap on Trello](https://trello.com/b/BCIWtZeL/graphqelm).